olgaemms/davidemms.github.io/_posts/2019-09-19-running-your-own-orthofinder-analysis.md

 4. Go back to the Ensembl main page and repeat for Mouse, Zebrafish, Tropical clawed frog (*Xenopus tropicalis*, under 'Amphibians'), *Drosophila melanogaster" and *C. elegans*.
 If the is a choice of files, chose the '.pep.all.fa.gz' file.

 5. Open a terminal and navigate to the directory that you downloaded the files to.
-The files are all compressesed (they end in '.gz'), decompress them all using the command `gunzip *.gz`.
+The files are all compressed (they end in '.gz'), decompress them all using the command `gunzip *.gz`.

 6. The files from Ensembl will contain many transcript per gene.
 If we ran OrthoFinder on these raw files it would take 10x longer than necessary.
 We'll use a script provided with OrthoFinder to extract just the longest transcript variant per gene and run OrthoFinder on these files.
 ```